nomelif/Audionodes/README.md

 This terminal lets you copy and paste using Ctrl + C and Ctrl + V.

 Now go and enable the addon, it should work.

-### I am running macOS

-With `Homebrew` installed, run `brew install python3` to (among other things) setup `pip`correctly.
-Then install NumPy with `pip3 install numpy --user` and PyGame with `pip3 install PyGame --user`.

-Then download this repository as a zip.
-In Blender, go to `File > User Preferences > Addons > Install from File...`.
-Pick the downloaded archuve and then check the checkbox to enable the addon.

 ### Troubleshooting